How to Read an ETF Factsheet: The Numbers That Matter

 Beta

-Beta measures how much the fund moves relative to its benchmark market.
-A beta of 1.0 means the fund moves in lockstep with the market.
-A beta of 1.2 means it amplifies market moves by 20% in both directions.
-A beta of 0.8 means it is 20% less volatile than the market.
+Beta measures how much the fund moves relative to its benchmark.
+A beta of 1.0 moves in lockstep; 1.2 amplifies market moves by 20% in both directions; 0.8 is 20% less volatile.

-For a plain index ETF, beta should be very close to 1.0 - that is the whole point.
+For a plain index ETF, beta should be very close to 1.0.
 A significant deviation suggests the fund is not tracking as expected, or is using leverage.
+For sector-tilted ETFs (a clean energy fund might run above 1.5), higher potential return comes with amplified drawdowns.

 Alpha

-Alpha measures return in excess of what beta alone would predict - the fund's value added (or destroyed) after adjusting for market exposure.
+Alpha measures return in excess of what beta alone would predict - value added (or destroyed) after adjusting for market exposure.

 Sharpe Ratio